ostackdoc/ostackdoc-docs/docs/test-env-example.md

     We do not cover on how to install the Ubuntu server here.
 We assume that you already know howto do it.

 !!!
 Important "Language and locales setting"
     We also recommend setting your locale to en_US.UTF-8.
 Other locales might work, but they are not tested or supported.
+[If you don't know howto do it](https://help.ubuntu.com/community/Locale)

 ### Configure Ubuntu